robdimsdale/prodda/README.md

 #### Update existing task

-The contents of the request body for updates must contain a `schedule` field (the contents of which must be valid cron syntax).
+The contents of the request body for updates must contain a `schedule` field, the contents of which must be valid cron syntax.
 Updating attributes of a task is not currently supported - instead the recommended approach is to delete the task and create a new one with the desired attributes.

 ```
 curl -XPUT /tasks/:id -d '{<updated-task-body-as-json>}'